 Stepped hearths pose slightly more risk.
 Wobbly new walkers can easily run into them and hurt themselves on the sharp and rough edges.

-Not to worry: there are a few different options to protect your little one (and your fireplace!).
+Not to worry: there are a couple of different options to protect your little one (and your fireplace!).

 Safe for kiddos, they don’t contain any BPA, phthalates, heavy metals, or latex, and are naturally flame-resistant.
 They are also exceptionally dense and absorbent, so if (when) your kiddo runs into the edge of the fireplace, they’ll be okay (read: they won’t act okay — they’ll scream and cry like they cut off an arm – but you can rest easy knowing that in reality, they are actually OKAY).